Omaha Landlord Negligence Lawyer

 Responsibilities of a Landlord in Nebraska

-A landlord may be liable for injuries sustained during the routine use of property or after repeated requests to fix a defect.
+A landlord may be liable for injuries sustained during the routine use of the property or after repeated requests to fix a defect.
 Landlords are the person responsible for protecting your safety and the safety of your family while on their premises and have a duty to keep their property free from hazards.
 Any breach of this duty could lead to liability on the part of the landlord.

 Common negligent items which, left unintended, could lead to severe injuries include: